diagrams/diagrams-doc/doc/arrow.rst

 The shaft
 ----------

-The shaft of an arrow to be any aribtrary `Trail R2` in addition to a simple straight line.
+The shaft of an arrow to be any arbitrary `Trail R2` in addition to a simple straight line.
 For example an arc will work makes a perfectly good shaft.
 The length of the trail is irrelevant, as the arrow is scaled to connect the